Urpagin/github-mirror-user/README.md

 ### Alpine (cron)

 We run the cron daemon in a small Alpine Linux container to periodically execute the mirroring script (`crontab_script.sh`). ⏰

+## Small Behaviour Explanation

+If you receive a code 55 from the Discord webhook, it means the `crontab_script.sh` script is running and it is ran once more, almost making them overlap, if not for the lockfile logic on top of the script.

 ## Security 🔒